upslopeio/ibm-cloud-garage-training/xp/pair-programming.md

 In class - where we're using IGC (and also at customer engagements with IGC):

 1. Do everything on master
-1. OR setup a pipeline per-branch (know Tekton a little better)
+1. OR setup a pipeline per-branch (if you know Tekton a little better)